Educational Rights - FERPA

 The University has designated the following as directory information:

-Student name, address, telephone number, email address, major fields of study, dates of attendance, degrees, awards and honors received, the most recent previous educational agency or institution attended, participation in officially recognized activities and sports, the height and weight of athletic teams members and photographic images.
+Student name, address, telephone number, email address, major fields of study, dates of attendance, degrees, awards and honors received, the most recent previous educational agency or institution attended, participation in officially recognized activities and sports, the height and weight of athletic team members and photographic images.

 Students may withhold directory information by completing the appropriate form available in the Registrar’s Office within two weeks after the first day of class every semester.
 Requests for non-disclosure are honored until the student requests the removal of non-disclosure limitations.